komei0727/all_in_one/docs/architecture/implementation/DOMAIN_EVENTS.md

       ingredientName: this.ingredientName,
       previousQuantity: {
         amount: this.previousQuantity.amount,
-        unit: this.previousQuantity.unit.symbol
+        unit: this.previousQuantity.unit.symbol,
       },
       newQuantity: {
         amount: this.newQuantity.amount,
-        unit: this.newQuantity.unit.symbol
+        unit: this.newQuantity.unit.symbol,
       },
       consumedAmount: this.consumedAmount,
       reason: this.reason,
-      consumedBy: this.consumedBy
+      consumedBy: this.consumedBy,
     }
   }
 }